reone19/HEW-better-than-prototype/readme.txt

 3.In the diagnostic part of php, I didn't know how to make a diagnostic function in php.
 --(So I made it like that)......(´▽｀)?

-4.In design, It was able to do my best thanks to the support of many people.
+4.In design, It was able to do my best, thanks to the support of many people.
 --Thank you every one to help

 5.Regarding the JS folder, The content is Jquery.